ALE Vector Environment Guide¶

 When passing a batch size, the information will include the environment id of each observation

-which is critical as the first (batch size) observations are returned for reset
+which is critical as the first (batch size) observations are returned for reset and recv.

 Thread Affinity¶